A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Further Applications of Weighted Counting

 \subsection{Probabilistic Graphical Models}

 We present an application of the previously discussed complexity results to prove that {\it predictive inferences in probabilistic graphical models} (and especially in Bayesian networks \cite{koller2009,pearl1988}) is $\SharpP$-equivalent (predictive inferences are also called {\it belief updating} in this context).
-Historically, the community working with probabilistic graphical models has been used to cite papers that only partially resolve this question \cite{littman1998} \cite{littman2001}, \cite{roth1996}.
+Historically, the community working with probabilistic graphical models has been used to cite papers that only partially resolve this question \cite{littman1998,littman2001,roth1996}.
 The most cited work is due to Roth \cite{roth1996}, where hardness for $\SharpP$ is demonstrated, but membership is only superficially discussed and no formal proof is given.
 This issue is acknowledged many years later by Kwisthout \cite{kwisthout2011}, who in an attempt to close this question proves that predictive inference is in the so-called $\SharpP$ {\it modulo normalization} class.
 This situation is indeed inevitable, because the output here should be a probability value, so the problem cannot be in $\SharpP$.
 However, using our terminology and results, we can state that such problems are $\SharpP$-equivalent.
 By applying the results of this paper, we obtain a simple alternative proof to (and yet more powerful than) \cite{kwisthout2011}, as we discuss in the sequel of this section.
+We start by presenting a general definition of probabilistic graphical models.
+This definition encompasses the two most important models: Bayesian networks and Markov random fields, also known as Markov networks (see~\cite{koller2009}, Chapters 3 and 4, respectively).

 \begin{definition}[Probabilistic Graphical Model (PGM)] Let $\set{J}=\{1,\ldots,n\}$ and $X_{\set{J}}\eq (X_1,\dotsc,X_n)$ be a vector of discrete random variables, $\set{J}_1, \dotsc, \set{J}_m$ be a collection of index sets satisfying $\set{J}_1 \cup \dotsi \cup \set{J}_m\eq \set{J}$, and $\set{P}\eq\{ \phi_1, \dotsc, \phi_m \}$ be a set of (explicitly represented, for instance in a table) functions over vectors ${X}_{\set{J}_1}, \dotsc, {X}_{\set{J}_m}$ to non-negative rational numbers, respectively.
 We call $\set{P}$ a \emph{probabilistic graphical model} for ${X}_{\set{J}}$ if the functions in $\set{P}$ specify a joint probability distribution over assignments ${x}_{\set{J}} \in \ps{{X}_{\set{J}}}$ by